 For the teacake

 Start by melting the chocolate.
 Break up the chocolate and place in a bowl over a pan of barely simmering water.
 I boil the water, turn off the heat then place the bowl over the top.
 The chocolate will melt in 5 minutes or so.

 Transfer about 1.5 tablespoons of melted chocolate into the base of each of the silicone cups.
 Don’t grease the mould because the chocolate will not adhere.

 Tilt the mould from side to side to coat the sides then use the back of a teaspoon to spread the chocolate into any areas not covered and to smooth the chocolate away from puddling at the base of the mould.

 Transfer to the fridge to set.

-To make the marshmallow : Use the same pan of hot water, bring to the boil again then turn down to a simmer.
+To make the marshmallow : Use the same pan of hot water used for melting the chocolate.
+Bring to the boil again then turn down to a simmer.
 Place the egg whites and sugar in a bowl and stand over the hot water.
 Stir all the time with a hand whisk until the sugar dissolves and when you rub the mix between thumb and forefinger there is no grittiness.